Thomashighbaugh/manjaro-awesome-playbook/README.md

 This project can be used to provision your own system or as the basis for your own custom playbook to provision a system to your specific use case.

 In addition, the tasks are modularized in such a way that individual tasks can easily be used as pieces of another playbook without more than adding them to the playbook.yml file you create.

+### AUR Solution
+Due to AUR helpers not allowing themselves to be run as root, I have included a temporary solution until I have a crack at the AUR helper roles available or write a role for this purpose.
+My solution uses AURA, another AUR helper that allows itself to run as root.

+Where AUR packages are needed, I call AURA as a shell command, which isn't the most elegant solution but until I have time to sort out the nightmare of AUR helpers and Ansible, it works.

 <!-- ROADMAP -->
 ## Roadmap